-G.711.0 may be employed end-to-end; in which case the RTP payload format specification and use is nearly identical to the G.711 RTP specification found in RFC 3550 [RFC3550].
-The only significant difference for G.711.0 is the use of a dynamic payload type (the static PT of 0 or 8 are virtually always used with G.711) and the recommendation not to use Voice Activity Detection (see Section 4.1).
+G.711.0 may be employed end-to-end; in which case the RTP payload format specification and use is nearly identical to the G.711 RTP specification found in RFC 3551 [RFC3551].
+The only significant difference for G.711.0 is the required use of a dynamic payload type (the static PT of 0 or 8 is presently almost always used with G.711 even though dynamic assignment of other payload types is allowed) and the recommendation not to use Voice Activity Detection (see Section 4.1).

-G.711.0, being both lossless and stateless, may also be employed as a lossless compression mechanism anywhere in between end systems which have negotiated use of G.711.
-Because the only significance between the G.711 RTP payload format header and the G.711.0 payload format header is the payload type, a G.711 RTP packet can be losslessly converted to a G.711.0 RTP packet simply by compressing the G.711 payload (thus creating a G.711.0 payload), changing the payload type to the dynamic value desired and copying all the remaining G.711 RTP header fields into the corresponding G.711.0 RTP header.
-Conversely, the corresponding decompression of a G.711.0 RTP packet back to the original source G.711 RTP packet can be accomplished by losslessly decompressing the G.711.0 payload back to the original source G.711 payload, changing the payload type back to the payload type of the original G.711 RTP packet and copying all the remaining G.711.0 RTP header fields into the corresponding G.711 RTP header.
+G.711.0, being both lossless and stateless, may also be employed as a lossless compression mechanism for G.711 payloads anywhere between end systems which have negotiated use of G.711.
+Because the only significance between the G.711 RTP payload format header and the G.711.0 payload format header defined in this document is the payload type, a G.711 RTP packet can be losslessly converted to a G.711.0 RTP packet simply by compressing the G.711 payload (thus creating a G.711.0 payload), changing the payload type to the dynamic value desired and copying all the remaining G.711 RTP header fields into the corresponding G.711.0 RTP header.
+In a similar manner, the corresponding decompression of the G.711.0 RTP packet thus created back to the original source G.711 RTP packet can be accomplished by losslessly decompressing the G.711.0 payload back to the original source G.711 payload, changing the payload type back to the payload type of the original G.711 RTP packet and copying all the remaining G.711.0 RTP header fields into the corresponding G.711 RTP header.
+Negotiation specifics for this lossless G.711 payload compression for RTP use case is not in scope for this document.